bigscotia10/disco-helper/README.md

 ## Sandler Method Discovery Questions App

 This app is designed to help businesses use the Sandler Method to uncover critical business issues.

-To use the app, follow these steps:
+**To set up and use this app, follow these steps:**

 1. Clone this repository to your local machine.